 Leading Indicators inform the lagging indicators.
 They are actionable measures such as class success rate, persistence, college credits earned, college level Math and English earned.
 What sets them apart from lagging indicators is they can be monitored for a student, group of students, or cohort of students such as course success rate, persistence from quarter to quarter.
 They help faculty who are assessing student learning ask ‘What do I need to do well in order to improve my outcome measure or my goal?”
 (Phillips & Horowitz, 2018)

-Institutional Core Competencies
+Institutional (General Education) Core Competencies

 Institutional outcomes include five core competencies expected of all Peninsula College graduates.
 Students achieve these competencies as they move through their required courses.